 Explore designer labels, household furnishings, the most impressive cosmetics department around as well as the sprawling food/market section which actually has reasonably priced goodies you may wish to treat yourself with!

 When it's time for dinner, take a bus through illuminated Piccadilly Circus and get off at Chinatown.
 Here you'll find a restaurant for every budget (and palate!).

-Once finished, you are then free to explore Soho…perhaps do some shopping, people watching, or grabbing a cocktail to celebrate the end to a wonderful London adventure!
+Once finished, you are then free to explore Soho...perhaps do some shopping, people watching, or grabbing a cocktail to celebrate the end of a wonderful London adventure!